Lemon Parmesan Crusted Salmon

 Instructions

-- To a mixing bowl add the panko, 1/2 of the lemon zest, Parmesan, dill, 1/2 teaspoon salt & 1/4 teaspoon pepper.
-Stir in the melted butter and olive oil.
+- In a mixing bowl, combine the panko, lemon zest, Parmesan, dill, salt, and pepper.
+Stir in the melted butter and olive oil, mixing well until the crumbs are evenly moistened.

-- Line the salmon filets up on a cutting board.
-Brush the tops with a thick layer of dijon mustard and sprinkle with 1/4 teaspoon salt, 1/8 teaspoon pepper and other 1/2 of the lemon zest.
+- Lay the salmon fillets on a cutting board, skin-side down.
+Spread a thick layer of Dijon mustard evenly over the tops, then sprinkle with salt, pepper, and the remaining lemon zest.

-- Add the vegetable oil to an ovenproof heavy griddle pan or skillet over medium heat.
-When the oil is slightly rippling add the salmon filets, skin-side down and cook for 3 minutes.
+- Heat the vegetable oil in an ovenproof heavy frying pan over medium heat.
+When the oil is slightly rippling (shimmering), add the salmon fillets skin-side down.
+Cook for 3 minutes without moving them to ensure the skin gets extra crispy.

 Instead of dijon mustard can any other alternative be used